xuru/pyvisdk/sources/do/host_disk_partition_attributes.txt

     .. py:attribute:: type

         Type of data in the partition.
 If it is a well-known partition type, it will be one of the defined types.
 If it is not, then it will be reported as a hexadecimal number.
-For example, "none", "vmfs", "linux", and "0x20" are all valid values.
+For example, "none", "vmfs", "linux", and "0x20" are all valid values.See HostDiskPartitionInfoType